greenboxal/doggohub/doc/development/what_requires_downtime.md

 # What requires downtime?

-When working with a database certain operations can be performed without taking GitLab offline, others do require a downtime period.
+When working with a database certain operations can be performed without taking DoggoHub offline, others do require a downtime period.
 This guide describes various operations and their impact.

 ## Adding Columns